joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-06-13-bacterial-collapse.md

 Symmetrically, the probability that the first cell leads to a finite colony is equal to the probability that it dies plus the probability that it reproduces, but both of its children's colonies spawn finite colonies.

-Writing down the second of these,
+Writing down the second of these, we get

 $$P_\text{die} = (1-\gamma) + \gamma P_\text{die}^2.$$